raeffu/pc/README.md

 # Parallel Computing - pancake sorting

+Finds the optimal / shortest solution for sorting a pancake stack with IDA*.
+Can also count the number of all **optimal** solutions.

 ## Installation
 * Download and install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * Download and install [MPJ](http://mpj-express.org).
 Tested with version v0.44.